14 Best Instagram Spots on Paros (With a Map!)

 Moving on from Naoussa, head over to Parikia, which is the capital and main port of Paros.
 It is bigger than Naoussa and I honestly didn’t love it as much as I did Naoussa.
 However, there are still plenty of Instagrammable locations in Parikia, so I’ll pass along a few of my favorites.

 First up is this perfect little church in Parikia’s pedestrian area.
 To find the church itself, find Vanilla Gelateria on the corner, turn down the alley next to the gelateria, and in about 300 feet, you’ll see this pretty church.
-It was a great photo spot on Paros and has such a quintessential Greek feel.
+It was a great photo spot on Paros and the church walls bracketed with blooming bougainvillea give it that unmistakably Aegean vibe.

 8. Old Town Parikia (Parikia)